mpdcampbell/blog/blog/content/posts/umamiAnalytics.md

 #### Website being tracked: CSP script-src and content-src

 The [script-src](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/script-src) flag dictates the allowed sources for any Javascript and [connect-src](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/connect-src) flag dictates the URLs that can be connections can be made to as part of a running script.
-You need to add the subdomain that the Umami instance is hosted at to both so that user's browser can download the script pointed to by the tracking code, and then send the data back to Umami.
+You need to add the subdomain that the Umami instance is hosted at to both so that the user's browser can download the script pointed to by the tracking code, and then send the data back to Umami.
 See below the changes I made, formatted for readability, for the line in the full [docker-compose.yml](https://github.com/mpdcampbell/blog/blob/11a0f8f51f6c571217e383339111e11d1b1b82b0/docker-compose-blog.yml#L39)

 {{< code language="diff yml" title="Tracked website CSP change" expand="Show" collapse="Hide" isCollapsed="false" >}}
 traefik.http.middlewares.blog-headers.headers.contentsecuritypolicy=